A Sign of Things to Come: SaaS in 2026

 4. Tech Advancements

 Companies are itching to push their digital transformation and experiment with cutting-edge ideas such as generative AI, edge computing, Web3/Blockchain, and IoT.
-SaaS models make these technologies easily accessible, convincing businesses to opt for ready-made solutions over building everything from scratch.
-Relying on APIs and low code/no code tools, companies can integrate new tools into existing products and offer them a la carte style.
-But there’s a catch.
+SaaS models make these technologies easily accessible, leading businesses to opt for ready-made solutions rather than build everything from scratch.
+By relying on APIs and low-code/no-code tools, companies can integrate new features into existing products and offer them à la carte.
+But there's a catch.

 To offer these tech advancements as options, SaaS companies need to be nimble in their product design, development, and support.
-However, cyber security and code barriers keep them from offering seamless and customizable experiences on a democratized platform.
+However, cybersecurity and code barriers prevent them from offering seamless, customizable experiences on a democratized platform.

-According to the Cloud Security Alliance, nearly 90% of SaaS businesses they’ve surveyed are getting on board with the approach that accentuates security and efficiency in the product development pipeline for fast releases.
-But in many cases, efficiency and increased cyber security aren't compatible.
+According to the Cloud Security Alliance, nearly 90% of the SaaS businesses they've surveyed are on board with an approach that prioritizes security and efficiency in the product development pipeline for fast releases.
+But in many cases, efficiency and increased cybersecurity aren't compatible.
 It's either released fast or released securely, and the adoption of AI isn't as helpful as it seems.

 The integration of AI is meant to be the savior of DevSecOps, and at first glance, it looks promising.
-For example, Meta has introduced AI-generated Ads for their platforms, offering a speedy turnaround for small budgets and SMBs.
-Utilizing AI for customer segmentation and targeting, as Hubspot is doing, allows their customers to extract meaningful insights.
+For example, Meta has introduced AI-generated ads on its platforms, offering a speedy turnaround for small budgets and SMBs.
+Using AI for customer segmentation and targeting, as HubSpot does, enables its customers to extract meaningful insights.
 But there is a catch: AI bias.
 Artificial intelligence is just that: artificial.
 It could be poor algorithm design, bias in sample selection and design, or impartial data that skews the perception of the AI.

-Therefore, moving into 2024, SaaS providers who are utilizing AI are looking toward two methodologies:
+Therefore, SaaS providers who are utilizing AI are looking toward two methodologies:

-Developer training - AI bias can be caused by human prejudice (either unconscious or not) during algorithm development and programming/training.
+• Developer training - AI bias can be caused by human prejudice (whether conscious or unconscious) during algorithm development and programming/training.
 Hence, developers are vetted and trained to recognize their biases and beliefs before getting to the keyboard.

 5. Economic Factors and Investor Expectations

-There should be no surprise regarding market factors and money as the key driver behind SaaS development and innovation.
-Whether it’s a SaaS company born natively in the cloud or transitioning to it, economic uncertainties and operating challenges are to be expected.
-During good times, companies might hike prices due to higher demand and stability to offer more long-term value, rewards, and incentives.
+There should be no surprise that market factors and money are the key drivers of SaaS development and innovation.
+Whether it's a SaaS company born natively in the cloud or transitioning to it, economic uncertainties and operating challenges are to be expected.
+During good times, companies might hike prices to capitalize on higher demand and stability, offering more long-term value, rewards, and incentives.
 But when belts need tightening during economic hiccups, SaaS companies face challenges in acquiring and keeping customers and satisfying investors.

-Since venture capital funding took a hit in 2023, it's made it more challenging for SaaS startups to grab investors' attention.
+Since venture capital funding took a hit, it's become more challenging for SaaS startups to capture investors' attention.

-So, to keep the revenue and interest flowing in 2024, SaaS providers should clearly define what they offer and what value comes with their solutions, including related services such as post-contract customer support or any support for on-premise or on-device software training, especially within a hybrid model.
-Or perhaps shifting their models to asset-light subscriptions that can fuel growth and offer better financial performance with lower set-up costs, and utilizing third-party managed service providers (MSPs) to move away from physical asset ownership, can make a SaaS/XaaS thrive..
-This will offer variable cost structures, agility, and shift resources so the original SaaS company can focus on its core products, capabilities, and market segmentation without compromising service.
+So, to keep revenue and interest flowing, SaaS providers should clearly define what they offer and the value of their solutions, including related services such as post-contract customer support or support for on-premises or on-device software training, especially within a hybrid model.
+Or perhaps shifting their models to asset-light subscriptions that can fuel growth and deliver better financial performance with lower setup costs, and utilizing third-party managed service providers (MSPs) to move away from physical asset ownership, can make SaaS/XaaS thrive.
+This will offer variable cost structures, agility, and the ability to shift resources, so the original SaaS company can focus on its core products, capabilities, and market segmentation without compromising service.

 Winning the SaaS Landscape